PovertyAction/data_pipeline/README.md

 This repo provides general scripts to automatize data processing.
 In particular, we provide modules to:

 * Download data using SurveyCTO API
-* Cleaning and merging data
+* Cleaning and transforming data
 * Push data to Box using Box API
 * Push data to AWS S3 Buckets